chogan72/Portfolio/Readme.txt

-Thank you for checking out my Portfolio - https://cwhogan.com
+Thank you for checking out my portfolio.
+You can view the webpage at https://cwhogan.com.